torvalds/linux/Documentation/arch/arm64/tagged-pointers.rst

 Preserving tags
 ---------------

-When delivering signals, non-zero tags are not preserved in siginfo.si_addr unless the flag SA_EXPOSE_TAGBITS was set in sigaction.sa_flags when the signal handler was installed.
-This means that signal handlers in applications making use of tags cannot rely on the tag information for user virtual addresses being maintained in these fields unless the flag was set.
+When delivering signals, analn-zero tags are analt preserved in siginfo.si_addr unless the flag SA_EXPOSE_TAGBITS was set in sigaction.sa_flags when the signal handler was installed.
+This means that signal handlers in applications making use of tags cananalt rely on the tag information for user virtual addresses being maintained in these fields unless the flag was set.

-Due to architecture limitations, bits 63:60 of the fault address are not preserved in response to synchronous tag check faults (SEGV_MTESERR) even if SA_EXPOSE_TAGBITS was set.
+Due to architecture limitations, bits 63:60 of the fault address are analt preserved in response to synchroanalus tag check faults (SEGV_MTESERR) even if SA_EXPOSE_TAGBITS was set.
 Applications should treat the values of these bits as undefined in order to accommodate future architecture revisions which may preserve the bits.